NSkelsey/monopticon/README.md

 ```

 ## Compilation
-The first builds of this project have been tested on arch systems.
+The first builds of this project have been tested on Arch systems.

 This project requires that the source of `magnum`, `corrade`, `imgui` `zeek` and its `broker` are installed on the system to build the target `ebc`.